Trust Management for Internet of Things: A Systematic Literature Review: OVERVIEW OF THE CATEGORIES

 \subsubsection{Blockchain}

-In the Blockchain category we included seven papers.
-Five out of seven papers included a threat model and trust parameters, while all of them included section with the experiments.
-In Figure \ref{fig:block1}, Figure \ref{fig:block2} and Figure \ref{fig:block3} one can see details about the threat model, the trust parameters and the experiments.
+In the Blockchain category, we included seven papers.
+Five out of seven papers included a threat model and trust parameters, while all of them included a section with the experiments.

-The attacks gained the most attention are the trust related attacks BSA and BMA.
-The resource constrained IoT devices are not always capable of participating in a blockchain network as foul nodes, so they are vulnerable to EA.
-However, EA corresponds to only 5.56\% of the mentioned attacks.
+The attacks that gained the most attention were the trust-related attacks BSA and BMA.
+Resource-constrained IoT devices are not always capable of participating in a blockchain network as foul nodes, so they are vulnerable to EA.
+However, EA was studied in one paper.

-During the experiments only a small percentage of the works take into account the scalability and there was not any work that took into account energy consumption.
-Both of these two components are important, especially for the extended IoT networks.
+During the experiments, only a small percentage of the works took into account scalability, and there was no work that took into account energy consumption.
+Both of these two components are important, especially for extended IoT networks.